View along the Gravity Trail as we head uphill. Photos and trail review June 21, 2021 by Bruce with latest update October 20, 2022.

 area.
 The entry to the Gravity Trail is 100 yards up the paved road on

-There are four small roadside parking spots at points where the trail
+There are five small roadside parking spots at points where various trails

 Hill Campground turnoff.